-While most states use a no fault system for insurance, workers comp is different.
-It is important to understand how to apply for benefits so that you do not miss out on any area of financial compensation.
+While most states use a no-fault system for insurance, workers comp is different.
+Understanding how to apply for benefits is crucial so that you do not miss out on any area of financial compensation.

 A workers comp claim is more like insurance than a typical case.
-Here are some big difference between workers comp claims and cases.
+Here are some significant differences between workers comp claims and lawsuits.

 - Filing.
-You bring cases in the county civil court where the events occurred but you bring workers claims in the relevant state agency.
+You bring cases in the county civil court where the events occurred but bring workers’ claims to the relevant state agency.

 - Financial Recovery.
-Recovery can be greater in cases, opening up new areas of damages (like non-economic damages) as well as greater limits.
+Recovery can be higher in cases, opening up new areas of damage (like non-economic damages) and higher limits.
 With workers’ comp claims, you are generally limited to seeking money for your expenses and only up to a certain amount.
-Also, you can seek damages for the destruction or degradation of your own car and personal property in a case but not in a claim.
+Also, you can seek damages for the destruction or degradation of your car and personal property in a case but not in a claim.

 - Deadlines.
-You need to bring claims for harms suffered on the job immediately but have as much as two or three years to file a case.
+You need to immediately bring claims for harm suffered on the job but have as much as two or three years to file a case.

-Every employee has rights on the job and our legal team can make sure some is standing up and protecting them.
+Every employee has rights on the job, and our legal team can ensure someone is standing up and protecting them.
 Call us today to find out how.

-If you are covered by workers compensation, then you should review your state’s laws to verify what an employee must do in order to qualify for benefits.
+If workers’ compensation covers you, you should review your state’s laws to verify what an employee must do to qualify for benefits.

-Car accidents covered by these rules as well as other workplace accidents can leave you with serious injury and expense so it is crucial you take advantage of these opportunities.
+Car accidents covered by these rules and other workplace accidents can leave you with severe injury and expense, so you must take advantage of these opportunities.

-Workers’ Compensation Lawyers That can Help You get Most Value for Your Case
+Workers’ Compensation Lawyers That Can Help You Get the Most Value for Your Case

-If you suffered a work injury on the job, please call our offices.
-We have an excellent group of attorneys that can assist you right away.
+If you suffered a work injury, please call our offices.
+We have an excellent group of workers’ comp attorneys who can immediately assist you.